 A charming fishing village on the Ligurian coast, Portofino is one of the most picturesque settings in the country.
-It's a popular day trip destination with tourists - most arrive by boat to the cobbled piazetta surrounded by colorful facades that house boutiques, restaurants, cafes and residences.
-While the village is small in size, it's notorious for being over-the-top expensive, but if you can manage even a couple nights in Portofino, you're in for a real treat.
+It’s a popular day trip destination with tourists, or the next stop in Liguria after Cinque Terre.
+Most arrive by boat to the cobbled piazetta surrounded by colorful facades that house boutiques, restaurants, cafes and residences.
+While the village is small in size, it’s notorious for being over-the-top expensive, but if you can manage even a couple nights in Portofino, you’re in for a real treat.
 The relaxed atmosphere makes the sleepy village my favorite place to either start or end a trip to Italy.
-Below you'll find a guide to all my favorites including beaches, sights, hotels and restaurants.
-This post may contain affiliate links.
+Below you’ll find a guide to all my favorites including beaches, sights, hotels and restaurants.
+This post contains affiliate links.

 Twinning with the beautiful Portofino waterfront.

 TWO NIGHTS.
 Length of stay in Portofino depends entirely on how long you want to relax.
 Portofino is sleepy, quiet and low stress, all reasons why I love to start or end trips to Italy in this charming village.
 If you’re someone who likes a packed day of sightseeing, then visiting Portofino by day trip might be a better option, as there isn’t a lot to do.
 But if a late morning coffee, midday village stroll, afternoon on the beach and aperitivo on the piazetta sound appealing, then opt for one to two nights in town.

 If I owned a scooter, it would look just like this.